 Most of the programs attract satisfactory numbers of students and have a good number of graduates.
-In some programs more practical aspects should be part of the courses.

 An issue to be considered is how dropouts are measured.
 Most of them occur in the very first weeks of the program, in most cases because students are not fully conscious of the heavy teaching program combined with their daily work.
 The resulting dropouts do not mirror the quality and benefits of the programs.
 The committee's suggestion is to consider the number of enrolled students only after the third week.
 In this way a more realistic assessment of dropouts will be possible.
 At the same time, it is recommended that detailed information on the workload is provided to candidates, so that they can better assess what is expected of them.